Steven Johnson: How We Got to Now: Six Innovations That Made the Modern World

 Where Good Ideas Come From: The Natural History of Innovation

 An exploration of environments that lead to breakthrough innovation, in science, technology, business, and the arts.
 I conceived it as the closing book in a trilogy on innovative thinking, after Ghost Map and Invention.
-But in a way, it completes an investigation that runs through all the books.
-Sold more copies in hardcover than anything else I've written.
+But in a way, it completes an investigation that runs through all the books, and laid the groundwork for How We Got To Now.
+(Available from IndieBound here.)

 The Invention of Air